 Alcohol is a toxic substance that affects the way we think and behave.
 It is a depressant that provides a sense of relaxation by slowing down our heart rate, breathing, brain functions, thoughts, and actions.
 People consume alcohol in drinks such as beer, wine, spirits, and cider.
 Even though it is legal, alcohol can have harmful health effects.

 Avoiding alcohol can provide lots of benefits and can help boost your mood and general health.
-The way alcohol affects your body depends on factors such as your body weight, your sex, your age, the amount you drink, your past drinking experience, and your overall health.i
+The way alcohol affects your body depends on factors such as your body weight, your sex, your age, the amount you drink, your past drinking experience, and your overall health.

 Avoiding or even limiting alcohol can help reduce short-term risk and long-term risk of poor health.
 Some of the benefits include: